Milwaukee Journal Sentinel: Milwaukee Sentinel

+The Milwaukee Journal

-The Milwaukee JournalThe Milwaukee Journal began as The Daily Journal in 1882.
+The Milwaukee Journal began as The Daily Journal in 1882.
 Edna Ferber, later a famed writer and Pulitzer Prize-winning novelist, was a Milwaukee Journal reporter for nearly four years, from approximately 1903 to 1907.

 The Journal followed the Sentinel into broadcasting.
 The Journal purchased radio station WKAF in 1927, changing its call letters to WTMJ.
 It launched an experimental FM station, W9XAO, in 1940, which was licensed as a commercial station in 1941, originally as W55M, and later becoming WMFM and WTMJ-FM.
-This station was deleted in 1950.
+This station was shut down in 1950.
 In 1959 a new WTMJ-FM was licensed, which later became WKTI-FM, WLWK-FM, and WKTI.
 WTMJ-TV, Wisconsin's first television station, went on the air in 1947.

+Merger

+In January 1995, faced with rising costs of newsprint and a declining Journal circulation, Journal Communications decided to merge the two publications.
+The company announced that they expected to cut the equivalent of between 500 and 550 full-time jobs.
+The final issue of the Journal was published on the evening of March 31, 1995, and the final issue of the Sentinel was published on the morning of April 1, 1995.
+The first issue of the merged publication was published on April 2, 1995.

 21st century

 As of mid-2012, the Journal Sentinel had the 31st-largest circulation among all major U.S. newspapers, with circulation of 207,000 for the daily edition and just under 338,000 for the Sunday edition.

 On April 8, 2016, decades of local ownership for both papers ended when Journal Media Group was acquired by the Gannett Company for $280 million.
 Gannett owns most of the daily newspapers in the central and eastern parts of Wisconsin (eleven in all), including the Green Bay Press-Gazette and Appleton's The Post-Crescent.
 The Journal Sentinel has been integrated into the company's "USA Today Network Wisconsin".
 The Journal Sentinel also collaborates with the Press-Gazette for Packers coverage, and adapted to Gannett standards, including newspaper layout, website and apps, in August 2016.

 In the spring of 2018, the Journal Sentinel press facility began to print all of Gannett's state papers (it already printed The Sheboygan Press and USA Today) replacing the company's Appleton facility.
 By 2021, it was reported that about 90% of Journal Sentinel subscriptions were for its print edition despite a years-long push to increase the number of digital subscribers.

+In April 2024, the newspaper launched a redesigned Sunday edition.